Rana Abdelhamid

 Rana Abdelhamid (Arabic: رنا عبد الحميد; born May 6, 1993) is an American political candidate and activist based in Queens, New York.
-Abdelhamid is also the founder of Hijabis of New York and the Women's Initiative for Self Empowerment.
+Abdelhamid is also the founder of Hijabis of New York and Malikah.

 Early life and education

-Abdelhamid is of Egyptian descent and grew up in New York with three siblings.
+Abdelhamid is of Egyptian descent and grew up in Astoria, Queens, with three siblings.
 As a child, she studied karate.
-Abdelhamid became a shotokan karate martial artist.
-She holds a black belt in Tai Chi karate and as a student taught young girls karate to combat race-based violence.
+She holds a black belt in Shotokan karate and as a student taught young girls karate to combat race-based violence.

-Abdelhamid attended Middlebury College as a Posse Foundation Scholar, where she majored in international politics and economics.
-At Middlebury, she and others organized a local chapter of Amnesty International USA.
-After graduating from Middlebury, she attended Harvard Kennedy School of Government after earning a Harry S. Truman Scholarship.
-She is a recipient of the 2015 United Nations Association of the United States of America Leo Nevas Human Rights Youth Award, and the Running Start Rising Political Star.
+Abdelhamid attended Middlebury College as a Posse Foundation Scholar, where she earned a B.A. in international politics and economics.
+At Middlebury, she co-founded a local chapter of Amnesty International USA.
+After graduating, she received a Harry S. Truman Scholarship and later completed a master's degree in public policy at the Harvard Kennedy School.

-Career

-She has spent her professional career working for Google.
+She served as the youngest board member of Amnesty International USA for six years and has since been a recipient of several awards, including the United Nations Association of the United States of America Leo Nevas Human Rights Youth Award, the Running Start Rising Political Star, Forbes 30 under 30, Echoing Green Fellowship, and the David Prize.

 Malikah (formerly Women's Initiative for Self Empowerment)

-Abdelhamid first pitched her idea for a self-defense class with women teaching women to her imam at the Queens Community Centre when she was sixteen.
+Abdelhamid first pitched her idea for a self-defense class taught by women for women to her imam at the Queens Community Centre when she was sixteen.
 This was after she had been attacked on the street by a man who tried to take off her headscarf.
-The class was rejected, but Abdelhamid continued to pitch the idea and held her first class for Women's Initiative for Self Empowerment (WISE) in 2010.
-Since then, WISE chapters have been created in other parts of the United States and internationally, in Edinburgh, Dublin, and Madrid.
+Although the class was rejected, she continued to pitch the idea and held her first class for Women's Initiative for Self Empowerment (WISE) in 2010.

+Since then, WISE chapters have expanded to other parts of the United States and internationally, in Edinburgh, Dublin, and Madrid.
 The program grew to incorporate a summer camp in New York called Mentee Muslimah.
 Abdelhamid describes creating WISE as "part of her 'healing process,'" according to Elle.
 She told National Catholic Reporter that so-called "hijab grabs" are a common experience for Muslim women.

 The organization has evolved to Malikah, a global collective of women committed to building security and power for communities.
+Since the launch, the center has expanded its work to include financial literacy programs, food pantries, boot camps, workshops in public schools, religious institutions, and other community-based organizations.

 Hijabis of New York

-In 2014, Abdelhamid started a social media project called "Hijabis of New York" in order to "humanize and diversify the public narratives of Muslim women who wear hijabs," according to PBS.
-The project is hosted on Facebook and takes the form of interviews conducted by Abdelhamid accompanied by photographs from various professionals.
-In 2017, she and Maryam Aziz of WISE, along with Robie Flores and Alison Withers created a Self-Defense Starter Kit, which includes online resources and videos for Muslim women.
+In 2014, Abdelhamid launched a social media project called "Hijabis of New York" in order to "humanize and diversify the public narratives of Muslim women who wear hijabs," according to PBS.
+Hosted on Facebook, the projects features interviews conducted by Abdelhamid accompanied by photographs from various professionals.
+In 2017, she and Maryam Aziz of WISE, along with Robie Flores and Alison Withers, created a Self-Defense Starter Kit, which includes online resources and videos for Muslim women.